iotc-secretariat/iotc-tcac-simulations/README.md

 The identification of a CPC as *being* or *not being* an IOTC coastal state is still a matter of debate for some IOTC members that have NJAs within the IOTC area of competence.

-> Having a NJA within the IOTC area of competence is a *necessary* (but *not sufficient*) condition for a CPC to be considered a coastal state.

 For the sake of this simulation we assume the following:

 -   That the attribution of a NJA in the Indian Ocean to a given CPC reflects the information available to the IOTC as of 31/12/2023